kubeflow/blog/_posts/2024-09-28-gsoc-2024-summary-push-basd-metrics-collection.md

 We decided to implement a new API for Katib Python SDK to offer users a push-based way to store metrics directly into the Kaitb DB and resolve those issues raised by pull-based metrics collection.

+In the new design, users just need to set `metrics_collector_config={"kind": "Push"}` in the `tune()` function and call the `report_metrics()` API in their objective function to push metrics to Katib DB directly.
+There are no sidecar containers and restricted metric log formats any more.
+After that, Trial Controller will continuously collect metrics from Katib DB and update the status of Trial, which is the same as pull-based metrics collection.

+If you are interested in it, please refer to this [doc](https://www.kubeflow.org/docs/components/katib/user-guides/metrics-collector/#push-based-metrics-collector) and [example](https://github.com/kubeflow/katib/blob/master/examples/v1beta1/sdk/mnist-with-push-metrics-collection.ipynb) for more details.

 ![](../images/2024-09-28-gsoc-2024-summary-push-based-metrics-collection/push-based-metrics-collection.png)

 ## My Contributions during the GSoC